10 Foods to Eat Every Week to Help Control Diabetes

 3. Leafy Greens

 Loading up on non-starchy vegetables is a good way to add more food to your plate without adding many calories or carbs.
 And leafy greens are some of the best low-carb veggies to add for those managing diabetes.
-Leafy greens like spinach, kale, lettuces, and other greens are packed full of beta-carotene and vitamin C, two antioxidants that are associated with reducing risk of heart disease and eye conditions, such as cataracts and macular degeneration.
-They're also rich with magnesium, which is associated with reducing risk for type 2 diabetes.
+Leafy greens like spinach, kale, lettuces, and other greens are packed full of beta-carotene and vitamin C, two antioxidants that are associated with reducing the risk of heart disease and eye conditions, such as cataracts and macular degeneration.
+They're also rich in magnesium, which is associated with reducing risk for type 2 diabetes.
 In fact, a 2010 study found that individuals who consumed more leafy greens had a significantly reduced risk of developing diabetes.